mui/toolpad/docs/data/toolpad/core/features/authentication.md

 ## RBAC (🌟)

 <aside>
-❓ More research and benchmarks needed to shape an API that is flexible and ergonomic for the 90% use-case.
+❓ More research and benchmarks needed to shape an API that is flexible and ergonomic for the 90% use case.
 This proposal is just to give an idea of the concept

 </aside>

-Will create an authorization context
+An authorization context can be created:

 ```tsx
 // app/layout.tsx